Bob Harris (sportscaster): Broadcasting career

 Harris called his 1,200th Duke Men's Basketball game on February 16, 2012, an exciting game with the team overcoming a twenty-point deficit to defeat Harris' alma mater, North Carolina State, 78-73.

-Harris has advised young broadcasters: "Don’t try to be the next somebody.
-Be the best “your name” that you can be.
+Harris advised young broadcasters: "Don't try to be the next somebody.
+Be the best "your name" that you can be.
 Listen to all these other broadcasters, listen to the veterans to see how they do things, what they say, how they describe things...I think sometimes the younger people get a little bit antsy.
-They wanna have it happen now, and it’s not going to.
-You’ve got to pay your dues."
+They wanna have it happen now, and it's not going to.
+You've got to pay your dues."

 Lewis Bowling, author and teacher at N.C.
 Central University and Duke University, declares that Harris is "a favorite among fans, and Duke athletes through the years have looked to this affable man as a father figure and friend.
 With Bob Harris' voice in Duke fans' ears, many of us can say to him, "How sweet it is!".

+Harris retired in 2017, and was diagnosed with Alzheimer's disease in his later years.
+He died in Durham on June 12, 2024.